Active Self-Semi-Supervised Learning for Few Labeled Samples: Related Work

 Some researchers have tried to directly combine existing semi-supervised learning with these active strategies developed in the context of supervised learning, but the results were unexpectedly poor, even worse than random selection baseline~\cite{mittal2019parting}.
 To bridge this gap, some new active strategies have been designed in the background of semi-supervised learning.
 These strategies are more tightly coupled with existing semi-supervised learning approaches.
-Consistency-based methods\cite{gao2020consistency} argue that we should choose samples that are hard for semi-supervised models, i.e. samples with inconsistent predictions for data augmentation.
-Jiannan~\cite{guo2021semi} proposed to combine adversarial training and graph-based label propagation to select samples close to cluster boundaries with high uncertainty.
-However, these strategies are multiple-shot strategies, which means unbearably high computational burden in semi-supervised learning scenarios.
+Consistency-based methods~\cite{gao2020consistency} argue that we should choose samples that are hard for semi-supervised models, i.e. samples with inconsistent predictions for data augmentation.
+Guo et al. proposed to combine adversarial training and graph-based label propagation to select samples close to cluster boundaries with high uncertainty~\cite{guo2021semi}.
+However, these strategies are multiple-shot strategies, which means an unbearably high computational burden in semi-supervised learning scenarios.
+The substantial training cost generated by multi-round active semi-supervised learning contradicts the overarching goal of minimizing the cost required to train a powerful model throughout the entire research endeavor.